NVIDIA/gpu-rest-engine/README.md

 This repository shows how to implement a REST server for low-latency image classification (inference) using NVIDIA GPUs.
 This is an initial demonstration of the [GRE (GPU REST Engine)](https://developer.nvidia.com/gre) software that will allow you to build your own accelerated microservices.

+**This repository is a demo, it is not intended to be a generic solution that can accept any trained model.
+Code customization will be required for your use cases.**

 This demonstration makes use of several technologies with which you may be familiar:
 - [Docker](https://www.docker.com/): for bundling all the dependencies of our program and for easier deployment.
 - [Go](https://golang.org/): for its efficient builtin HTTP server.